Atlanta VC Directory

 Home Depot Ventures

-The Home Depot’s corporate venture capital arm, launched in 2022 with a $150 million fund focused on early-stage companies in the retail technology, construction technology, and home services sectors.
-The fund aims to accelerate emerging technologies that advance The Home Depot’s ability to provide a seamless interconnected shopping experience, develop new and differentiated capabilities, and extend its low-cost provider position.
+The Home Depot’s Atlanta-based corporate venture capital arm, led by Anirudha Mididoddi.
+Launched in 2022 with a $150 million fund focused on early-stage companies in retail technology, construction technology, and home services sectors (e.g., shopping/commerce platforms, pro/home services tech, IoT home devices, supply-chain/logistics tech).
+Aims to accelerate emerging technologies that advance The Home Depot’s core business capabilities.

 Stanley Ventures[4]